 Titanic Survey Expedition OceanGate Expeditions Announces the First Manned Submersible Survey of the World’s Most Famous Shipwreck since 2005

-Everett, WA - March 14, 2017 – OceanGate Expeditions announced today that it will conduct the first manned submersible expedition to the wreck of the RMS Titanic since 2005.
+(Tuesday, March 14, 2017) – OceanGate Expeditions announced today that it will conduct the first manned submersible expedition to the wreck of the RMS Titanic since 2005.
 The survey expedition team will use the latest subsea imaging technology and a newly built manned submersible to assess the condition of the shipwreck and document artifacts in the debris field.

-The exploration team will conduct annual surveys of the wreck in collaboration with experts from the Advanced Imaging and Visualization Laboratory AIVL at the Woods Hole Oceanographic Institution as part of an on-going long-term study to document the current condition of the Titanic maritime heritage site.
+The exploration team will conduct annual surveys of the wreck in collaboration with scientific experts from multiple organizations as part of an on-going long-term study to document the current condition of the Titanic maritime heritage site.

-The six-week expedition will depart from St. John’s, Newfoundland in late May 2018 with scientists, content experts, and mission specialists joining the crew in a series of week-long missions.
-The expedition crew size for each mission is about 20 people, including nine mission specialists, submersible pilots, and operations crew.
+The six-week expedition will depart from St. John’s, Newfoundland in late June 2018 with scientists, content experts, and mission specialists joining the crew in a series of week-long missions.
+The expedition crew size for each mission is about 30 people, including nine mission specialists, submersible pilots, operations crew and content experts.
 Qualified individuals join the crew as mission specialists to support the mission by helping to underwrite the expedition and by actively assisting the team aboard the submersible and the ship in roles such as communications, navigation, sonar operation, photography, and dive planning.

 “Since her sinking 105 years ago, fewer than 200 people have ever visited the wreck, far fewer than have flown to space or climbed Mount Everest, so this is an incredible opportunity to explore one of the most rarely seen and revered landmarks on the planet”, said Stockton Rush, CEO of OceanGate Expeditions.